Psoriatic arthritis: Is it time to change your treatment?

 - Biologicals - The newest tools for treating psoriasis and psoriatic arthritis are biologic medications that include etanercept, infliximab, and adalimumab.
 Biologic medications work by targeting the immune system response that causes the symptoms of psoriatic arthritis, preventing the joints from becoming inflamed.
 Biological medications may also make the immune system more susceptible to infections.

 - Corticosteroids: Steroids can help reduce severe inflammation.
 They can be taken either by mouth or by injection.
-(These steroids act differently than anabolic steroids, which are used to build muscle.)

 10 signs your psoriatic arthritis treatment may need changing

 - You're having excessive or dangerous drug side effects.
-While many of the medicines used to treat psoriatic arthritis have given people their lives back and prevented permanent joint damage, they are not without risks.
+While many of the drugs used to treat psoriatic arthritis have given people their lives back and prevented permanent joint damage, they are not without risks.
 For instance, NSAIDs increase the risk of stomach irritation and bleeding, methotrexate can damage the liver, and some biological therapies carry a risk of serious infection.
 If you experience side effects from your medication, talk to your doctor about other treatment options.

 - Your psoriatic arthritis symptoms are interfering with your career or daily life.
 That can mean different things for different people.
 If you're a university professor and your treatment gets rid of all your symptoms except two swollen finger joints, you might be able to cope.
 But if you're a concert violinist who relies on those joints for a living, you might need to reduce those symptoms with a stronger medication.
 Being open with your doctor about your lifestyle and career can help guide your psoriatic arthritis treatment.